Wednesday, May 15, 2024

 While the amount of current of the "floating" supply between its output and the "ground" (third prong on the outlet) is likely to be quite small, it can easily be enough to induce small currents through interconnecting cable.
 What's worse is that if you have two pieces of equipment - one being firmly grounded through its antenna such as the RX-888 and the source of the external clock which may be powered from a source that is "floating" as well - that when the connection is made between the output of the external clock and the signal source is made that there will be an elevated voltage: As it's common for the center pin of the cable to make contact first, this voltage - and the capacitors in whatever EMI filtering may be present on the "ground" of the device powering/connected to the external clock - will dump into the clock input of the RX-888 - and from there, into the other circuitry of the '888's clock circuit.

-How to drive the '888 to prevent this from happening again?
+How to safely drive the RX-888 - or how to prevent this from happening again?

 As it happens, I have already produced a blog entry on this very subject, so I'll leave it to the reader to peruse that article, found here: